isabella232/training-workshop/instructions/README.md

 ## Student ID "Slug"

 The setup for your experience in this workshop has created a number of resources for your use.
 Most of these are identified uniquely for you using an ID "slug".
-This is a text identifier made up of parts of your name and a unique generated ID (to ensure we don't have collisions between multiple students with similar names).
+This is a text identifier made up of parts of your name and a unique generated ID (to avoid any possible collisions between student names).

 Your slug is: `[student-slug]`

-You shouldn't really need to know your ID slug, but it's here if you do.
+This value will show up in some lessons when you need to select resources from a list.

 ## GitHub Branch